 Table 3 displays the number of investment proposals that operating divisions submit to headquarters in an average year.
-The number of proposals ranges between 2 and 300 projects,12 with 20 proposals per year for the median firm and 36 proposals on average.
+The number of proposals ranges between 2 and 300 projects, 16 with 20 proposals per year for the median firm and 36 proposals on average.
 Small firms have a median of 18 investment proposals, compared to 25 proposals in large firms.
-This seemingly low number of proposals for the median firms is the results from the univariate tests in terms of both their statistical and their economic significance.
-The Internet Appendix reports the full results.

-12 We omit one outlier firm that reported an average of 4,500 investment proposals per year.

-intuitive considering arguments of management time constraints and CEO overload.
-When headquarters insists on reviewing and approving major projects, it limits the number of capital projects that can be reviewed (see Levy and Sarnat, 1994, p.
-96 and the literature on information processing under management time constraints, e.g., Crémer, 1980; Geanakoplos and Milgrom, 1991).
+The seemingly low number of proposals for the median firm could be both a result of supply and demand effects in the capital budgeting process.
+For instance, top management time constraints and CEO overload may limit the number of proposals that top management can screen and approve (see, e.g., Levy and Sarnat, 1994, p.
+96).
+Alternatively, division managers may choose to constrain themselves to submitting only the most promising proposals due to, for instance, possible concerns about their reputation for identifying profitable investment opportunities.
 Table 3 also displays the number of proposals divided by the number of operating segments; the mean (median) number of proposals is 11 (5) per division and year.
-We also examine project acceptance rates and ask executives which percentage of these proposals receives final approval (see Table 4, row 2).
-Our results indicate that project screening is not a "formality" with top management merely rubber-stamping the proposals presented.
+We also ask executives which percentage of these proposals receives final approval (see Table 4, row 2).
 The average acceptance rate for investment proposals is 78%, which does not vary conditional on different firm characteristics.

 However, constraints on management time are not the only frictions that top management face when processing information provided by divisional management.
 It is well known that managers have incentives to manipulate financial projections to achieve larger-than-efficient resource allocations or more favorable evaluation benchmarks (Stein, 1997; Antle and Fellingham, 1997; Bernardo, Cai, and Luo, 2001).
 Managerial overconfidence may also lead divisional management to systematically overestimate the returns on their investment projects (Malmendier and Tate, 2006).
 The financial executives in our study are aware of these distortions and know that information from divisional management is likely to be biased.
-Nearly all executives (98.2%) report that divisions provide detailed financial information (such as cash flow forecasts or NPV calculations) as part of their investment proposals (see Table 5).
-However, only approximately one-third of these executives consider forecasts to be relatively reliable (see Table 6).
+Nearly all executives (98.2%) report that divisions provide detailed financial information (such as cash flow forecasts or NPV calculations) as part of their investment proposals (see Internet Appendix D.2).
+However, only approximately one-third of these executives consider forecasts to be relatively reliable (see Internet Appendix D.3).
 More than half the executives (50.9%) indicate that cash flow and net present value (NPV) forecasts are biased upwards-i.e., higher or substantially higher-than actual outcomes.